inikep/lzbench/lz/lzav/README.md

 |zstd 1.5.5 -1   |460 MB/s       |1870 MB/s      |41.0           |
 |zstd 1.5.5 1    |436 MB/s       |1400 MB/s      |34.6           |

-## Notes ##
+## Notes

 1. LZAV API is not equivalent to LZ4 nor Snappy API.
 For example, the "dstl" parameter in the decompressor should specify the original uncompressed length, which should have been previously stored in some way, independent of LZAV.

-2. Run-time memory sanitizers like Valgrind and Dr.Memory may generate the "uninitialized read" warning in decompressor's block type 1 handler.
-This is an expected behavior, and not a bug - this happens due to SIMD optimizations that read bytes from the output buffer (within its valid range) which were not yet initialized.

-3. Compared to Clang, other compilers systematically produce 5% slower LZAV code.
-Compiler architecture tuning (other than generic x86-64) may produce varying, including counter-productive, results.

-4. From a technical point of view, peak decompression speeds of LZAV have an implicit limitation arising from its more complex stream format, compared to
+2. From a technical point of view, peak decompression speeds of LZAV have an implicit limitation arising from its more complex stream format, compared to
 LZ4: LZAV decompression requires more code branching.
 Another limiting factor is a rather big 8 MiB LZ77 window which is not CPU cache-friendly.
 On the other hand, without these features it would not be possible to achieve competitive compression ratios while having fast compression speeds.

-5. LZAV supports compression of continuous data blocks of up to 2 GB.
+3. LZAV supports compression of continuous data blocks of up to 2 GB.
 Larger data should be compressed in chunks of at least 32 MB.
 Using smaller chunks may reduce the achieved compression ratio.

-## Thanks ##
+## Thanks

 * [Paul Dreik](https://github.com/pauldreik), for finding memcpy UB in the decompressor.